 'This isn't possible,' she thought to herself, 'It's not.
 It was just a dream...
 Wasn't it?'

 It was so dark.
 All she could make out through the darkness was the network of copper pipes as she ran down the catwalks of some old boiler room.
-Though she couldn't see him anywhere, she knew he was lurking around, somewhere, and she needed to find someplace to hide.
-If only she could find her way through this labyrinth of pipes
+She had no idea where she was, or even how she got there; all she knew was that she needed to get away.
+But get away from what exactly?
+If only she could find her way through this labyrinth of pipes.

 She spun around as she heard a voice calling her name, so distant it sounded like a whisper, but saw no one there.

-"Nancy," the voice whispered right beside her head.
+"Nancy," the voice whispered, now right beside her head.